jseutens/aati-wp-finetuning/working-env/wp-content/plugins/aati-wp-finetuning/readme.txt

 no faq , read the script :-) it is well documented ;-) Included in the comments of the script from where I got each entry.

+What's up next
+* maybe having a whitelist ip addresses that have access to /wp-json/wp/v2/users/ so that the rest of the api still works but is blocked to see users except for local IP and the server IP's itself and others.
+Needs testing and research.

 == Changelog ==
+= 0.5.3 =
+* BUG FIX loading file directly is now disabled
 = 0.5.2 =
-BUG FIX language files renamed to correct names
+* BUG FIX language files renamed to correct names
 = 0.5.1 =
 * BUG FIX: PHP Warning:  Use of undefined constant wpcf7log_filter_spam - assumed 'wpcf7log_filter_spam' (this will throw an Error in a future version of PHP)
 = 0.5.0 =